-During the engagement process, the planning team heard from community members that THE ROLE OF PARKS IN FOOD SECURITY they are concerned about the threats posed to existing communities by growth and Nationally, park and recreation agencies serve development and the resulting gentrification as one of the leading providers of healthy and investment-driven displacement that can meals and nutrition education to children occur.
-There is a growing body of research and families.
-Through U.S. Department of devoted to 'green gentrification'-the effect Agriculture federally funded child nutrition and of new park and greenway development in older adult programs, 47 percent of agencies driving up rents and home values, forcing out provide nutrition education and 37 percent longtime residents who can no longer afford of agencies provide meals.
-In alignment with to live in the neighborhood they have called NRPA's Community Wellness Hub vision and home. building off the existing food security efforts across the park and recreation field, park and recreation professionals are advancing and integrating new approaches to increase program and partnering with non-profits to build and maintain the gardens.
-Other cities have supported community gardens through
+THE ROLE OF PARKS IN FOOD SECURITY AND ACCESS

+Nationally, park and recreation agencies serve as one of the leading providers of healthy meals and nutrition education to children and families.
+Through U.S. Department of Agriculture federally funded child nutrition and older adult programs, 47 percent of agencies provide nutrition education and 37 percent of agencies provide meals.
+In alignment with NRPA's Community Wellness Hub vision and building off the existing food security efforts across the park and recreation field, park and recreation professionals are advancing and integrating new approaches to increase by creating a municipal community garden program and partnering with non-profits to build and maintain the gardens.
+Other cities have supported community gardens through team heard from community members that they are concerned about the threats posed to existing communities by growth and development and the resulting gentrification and investment-driven displacement that can occur.
+There is a growing body of research devoted to 'green gentrification'-the effect of new park and greenway development in driving up rents and home values, forcing out longtime residents who can no longer afford to live in the neighborhood they have called home.